The TRESCA Consortium

 Agencia Estatal Consejo Superior de Investigaciones Cientificas (CSIC), the Spanish National Research Council, is the largest public research institution in Spain.
 CSIC belongs to the Spanish Ministry of Economy, Industry and Competitiveness, under the State Secretariat for Research, Development and Innovation.
 CSIC is a major player in the development of the European research area and therefore a significant contributor to the European integration process.
 CSIC’s missions are fostering multidisciplinary scientific and technological research, training scientific and technical personnel, promoting knowledge transfer between science, industry and society and generating start-ups and technological firms.
 Visit partner website.

-Francisco Herreros is a permanent Scientist in the Institute of Public Goods and Policies (IPP) of the Spanish National Research Council (CSIC).
+Francisco Herreros is Permanent Scientist in the Institute of Public Goods and Policies (IPP) of the Spanish National Research Council (CSIC).
 His research sheds light on social trust and social capital.
 He has been Fernand Braudel Senior Fellow at the European University Institute of Florence, Santander Fellow at St. Antony’s College (University of Oxford), visiting professor at Luiss Guido Carli University in Rome and visiting fellow at All Souls College and Nuffield College (University of Oxford), New York University and Yale University.
-Within TRESCA, he is contributing to research trust perceptions as part of the large-scale experiments conducted in WP3.
+Within TRESCA, he has contributed to research trust perceptions as part of the large-scale experiments conducted in WP3.

 Observa Science in Society (OBS) is a non-profit, independent, legally recognized research centre promoting the study and discussion of the interaction among science, technology and society, with the aim of stimulating dialogue among researchers, policy makers and citizens.
 Observa belongs to the main international networks actively engaged with science in society issues, including ESCoNet (European Science Communicators Training Network) and the network of institutions coordinated by the London School of Economics and Political Science which monitors global trends in public perception and media coverage of science and technology.
 Visit partner website.